 Conclusion of Watch Styles

-So which will you choose?
-A dress watch for more formal times?
-A field watch to go casual cool or a dive watch for something sporty?
-Why not just go with all three!
+So, which will you choose: a dress watch for more formal times, a field watch to go casual cool, or a dive watch for something sporty?
+Well, why not just go with all three!